PEXANE2/azure-docs.tr-tr/articles/search/search-get-started-portal.md

 #### <a name="example-faceted-with-scope-reduction-searchfacetcategorytop2"></a>Örnek (kapsamı azaltılarak modellenmiş): `search=*&facet=Category&$top=2`

 * **search=** * boş bir aramadır.
 Boş aramalar her şeyi arar.
-Boş sorgu göndermenin nedenlerinden biri, belge kümesinin tamamını filtrelemek veya görüntülemektir. Örneğin, dizin içindeki tüm otellerden oluşan bir gezinti yapısının olmasını istersiniz.
+Boş sorgu göndermenin nedenlerinden biri, belge kümesinin tamamını filtrelemek veya görüntülemektir.
+For example, you want a faceting navigation structure to consist of all hotels in the index.
 * **facet**, bir kullanıcı arabirimi denetimine geçirebileceğiniz bir gezinti yapısı döndürür.
 Kategorileri ve bir sayımı döndürür.
-Bu durumda, kategoriler *Kategori*olarak adlandırılan bir alanı temel alır.
-Azure Bilişsel Arama 'de toplama yoktur, ancak her kategoride belge sayısı sağlayan `facet`aracılığıyla toplamayı yaklaşık olarak görebilirsiniz.
+In this case, categories are based on a field conveniently called *Category*.
+There is no aggregation in Azure Cognitive Search, but you can approximate aggregation via `facet`, which gives a count of documents in each category.

 * **$top=2** iki belge getirir ve sonuçları azaltmak veya artırmak için `top` kullanabileceğinizi gösterir.

-#### <a name="example-facet-on-numeric-values-searchspafacetrating"></a>Örnek (sayısal değerler için model): `search=spa&facet=Rating`
+#### <a name="example-facet-on-numeric-values-searchspafacetrating"></a>Example (facet on numeric values): `search=spa&facet=Rating`

-* Bu sorgu, *Spa*'nın metin aramasında derecelendirme için bir model.
-Alan, dizinde alınabilir, *filtrelenebilir ve* çok yönlü tablo olarak işaretlendiğinden ve içerdiği değerler (sayısal, 1 ' den 5 ' e kadar), listelerin gruplar halinde kategorilere ayrılması için uygundur.
+* This query is facet for rating, on a text search for *spa*.
+The term *Rating* can be specified as a facet because the field is marked as retrievable, filterable, and facetable in the index, and the values it contains (numeric, 1 through 5), are suitable for categorizing listings into groups.

 * Yalnızca filtrelenebilir alanlardan görünüm oluşturulabilir.
 Yalnızca getirilebilir alanlar sonuçlarda döndürülebilir.

-* *Derecelendirme* alanı çift duyarlıklı kayan nokta ve gruplama kesin değere göre yapılır.
-Aralığa göre gruplandırma hakkında daha fazla bilgi için (örneğin, "3 yıldız derecelendirmesi," "4 yıldız derecelendirmesi" vb.), bkz.
-[Azure bilişsel arama 'da çok yönlü gezintiyi uygulama](https://docs.microsoft.com/azure/search/search-faceted-navigation#filter-based-on-a-range).
+* The *Rating* field is double-precision floating point and the grouping will be by precise value.
+For more information on grouping by interval (for instance, "3 star ratings," "4 star ratings," etc.), see [How to implement faceted navigation in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-faceted-navigation#filter-based-on-a-range).

 ### <a name="highlight-query"></a> Arama sonuçlarını vurgulama